kneron/document_center/docs/plus/customized_api/ncpu_firmware_configuration.md

 - kmdw_inference_result_callback_t **result_callback**:
     - The callback function for parallel mode

-- bool **enable_preprocess**:
-    - If this is true, NCPU will execute the pre-process.
-The customized post-process must be registered via **kdpio_pre_processing_register()**.
-    - The pre-process are including color space converion, resolution scaling, normalization, ... etc.
-    - If this is false, NCPU does not execute the pre-process.
-The size, channel, format, ... of the input image should be exactly the same as the requirement of the model.

 - void* **inf_result_buf**:
     - This only works for parallel mode to carry it back to user callback function.